Gold Diggers of 1937: Production

+Richard Mauraum wrote the original play Sweet Mystery of Life.
+It was rewritten by George Haight.
+Film rights were sold to Warner Bros for $100,000 just before opening.
+The play was a flop.

 Although Busby Berkeley had directed Gold Diggers of 1935, for this film the director's chair was occupied by Warner Bros. comedy veteran Lloyd Bacon, who had collaborated with Berkeley on 42nd Street.
 Gold Diggers of 1937 marked Victor Moore's return to the screen after a two-year absence following Gift of Gab, during which he starred in Anything Goes on Broadway.

 The film was in production at Warner Bros.
 Burbank studio beginning in mid-July 1936, and premiered on 26 December 1936.
 It went into general release two days later.

 Awards and honors

 In 1937, Busby Berkeley was nominated for an Academy Award for Best Dance Direction for the "All's Fair in Love and War" production number.
 Hermes Pan won for the "Funhouse sequence" in A Damsel in Distress.

 Adaptation

 A one-hour radio adaptation, titled Gold Diggers, aired on Lux Radio Theatre on December 21, 1936.
-During the introduction host Cecil B. DeMille explained that this adaptation combined the plot of Gold Diggers of 1933 with the music of Gold Diggers of 1937.
+During the introduction, host Cecil B. DeMille explained that this adaptation combined the plot of Gold Diggers of 1933 with the music of Gold Diggers of 1937.
 This radio adaptation starred Dick Powell and Joan Blondell, who had appeared in both movies.